digitallawyer/openlegaldictionary/_definitions/catchland.md

 ---
 title: Catchland
 permalink: "/definitions/catchland.html"
-body: Land In Norfolk, so call-ed because it is not known to what parish lt belongs, and the minister who first seizes the tithes of it, by right of preoccupation, enjoys them for that year.
+body: Land In Norfolk, so call-ed because it is not known to what parish it belongs, and the minister who first seizes the tithes of it, by right of preoccupation, enjoys them for that year.
 Cowell
 published_at: '2018-07-07'